On-Site Waste Water Program

 Permits for Sewage Disposal System

-Applications for lot evaluations for a subsurface sewage disposal permit can be made at Environmental Health on Monday to Friday from 8:00 am to 4:00 pm.
+Applications for lot evaluations for a subsurface sewage disposal permit can be made at Environmental Health Monday through Friday from 8 a.m. to 4 p.m.
 An application fee is required as well as a plat of the property.
 The Environmental Health Specialist will make a site evaluation based on the following factors:

 - Restrictive horizons